Skip to content

 One effect of the higher interest rates has been a decline in financial asset values and more specifically shareholder equity.
 This has had immediate impact on re/insurers, whose fixed income portfolios have suffered significant mark-to-market losses.

-The global bond index was down 16% in 2022, and global equity markets also declined.
+The global bond index was down 16%, and global equity markets also declined.
 The combined effect on reinsurer balance sheets – where invested assets are typically 3-4 times equity – was significant.

 Global reinsurance capital vs exposure growth